How to Encrypt Cell Content in Excel – 2 Methods

 End Function

 This code declares the function scramble as a String.
-And we also set a Hidden_Password in the function.
+It sets a Hidden_Password in the function.

 VBA code to encrypt cell contents in Excel